Shakthisoul2005/M1/README.md

 # EX-02- Conditional-Statements
 ## AIM:
-Write a C program to read A values and check whether A is positive number or not.
+Write a C program to calculate total, average and percentage of six subjects.
 # ALGORITHM:
 1. Declare a variable to store the input value A.
 2. Use the scanf function to read the value of A from the user.